The Role of Nutrition in Childhood Growth and Development

 AUTHOR: Kira Sutherland (Accredited Practicing Dietitian)

-Interestingly, by the time your child has reached primary school, their brain has developed more and at a faster rate than at any other point in their life.
+By the time your child has reached primary school, their brain has developed more and at a faster rate than at any other point in their life.
 We often use the terms growth and development interchangeably when we talk about children growing up, however they are each defined by different characteristics.
 Growth refers to a measurable increase in size, such as height and weight, whereas development refers to the acquiring of attitude, behaviors, and social skills.
 The third key milestone is maturation, which is the progression into adulthood at a set time and tempo, depending on gender and other individual determinants.1

 The impact of poor nutrition on growth and development